-But is this really a beneficial customer service strategy, or will it do more harm than good?
+But is this really a beneficial customer service strategy?
+Or will it do more harm than good?

 The ‘customer service is everyone’s job’ logic

-Everyone will know exactly how the product is used by customers, and they’ll be able to complete their main tasks with this knowledge of the customer firmly in mind.
+Everyone will know exactly how the product is used by customers.
+And, in turn, they’ll be able to complete their main tasks with this knowledge of the customer firmly in mind.

 Engineers and development will know exactly what needs fixing or reworking.
 Marketing will understand the most effective ways they can reach customers.
 Sales will be aware of the exact places customers find value in the product, and so on.

-The hypothesis is that the ‘customer service is everyone’s job’ approach will also promote more respect for the existing customer service team, and can even save time as customers get responses from the people that know the inner workings of the product and business best.
+Plus, the argument is that this approach can save time.
+Customers, supposedly, get responses from the people that know the inner workings of the product and business best.

 It’s because these jobs require certain skills to be done properly.

 Not everybody has the patience, empathy or confidence that it takes to be a great customer service representative.
 For example, empathy might not be massively important for a development role, but it’s a top priority for customer service teams.

 Effective explanations are difficult to craft and supply, and adapting service from customer to customer is a skill that needs practice.

 Some employees simply won’t have the confidence or emotional quotient to deal with difficult customers or upsetting situations.
 (And that’s okay, everybody has different skills.)

-The ‘customer service is everyone’s job’ belief also fails to assign accountability.
 Who is in charge of driving customer service improvements?
 Who is responsible for managing the customer experience?
-It’s all well and good to say “Everyone!”, but that doesn’t work in practice.

-When ‘everyone’ is in charge, customer service is no longer a priority.
-It’s just another general office turn-taking task, like emptying the dishwasher or helping keep the storeroom tidy.
 There’s nobody there to take ownership of looking after the customer; nobody there to lead customer experience initiatives.